The Psychology of Self-Sabotage

 Finishing something exposes the individual to evaluation, permanence, visibility, and reality.
 An unfinished idea retains potential.
 A completed one becomes vulnerable to judgment.
 This distinction matters more than most people realize.
 As long as the novel remains unwritten, the business unlaunched, or the application unsent, the individual can maintain an internal fantasy of what might have been.
 Potential protects the ego from confrontation with limitation.

 This is particularly common among highly intelligent, perfectionistic, or creatively driven individuals.
 The issue is often not a lack of ambition, but an inability to metabolize exposure.
 Completion converts imagination into evidence.
-For some personalities, that transition feels intolerably vulnerable.
+For some, that transition feels intolerably vulnerable.

 Perfectionism further complicates this process.
 Contrary to popular belief, perfectionism is rarely about excellence alone.
 More often, it functions as a sophisticated form of anxiety regulation.
 Endless refining, overthinking, restarting, researching, or reorganizing can create the appearance of productivity while simultaneously delaying emotional risk.
 The person remains in motion without ever fully arriving.